7th Seaforth Highlanders, 29th March 1918

 Addresses

-- At the date of the 1901 Census his address was shown as Lountainhead, Boharm, Banffshire.
+- At the date of the 1901 Census his address was shown as Fountainhead, Boharm, Banffshire.

 - His family, following his death, were shown at Woodhead, Cairnty, Orton Station, Morayshire.